 His regal bearing belied his origins as a slave, although he was born into the confines of the peculiar institution, being a slave in title and in the physical sense was where it ended.
 He was a proud man, whose mind always told another story.

-It was because her that he never questioned his humanity or his manhood, he was unflinching in that respect – accordingly how he carried himself became an infectious reality that could not be denied by anyone that came into his orbit, white man or otherwise.
+He never doubted his humanity or his manhood, he was unflinching in that respect – accordingly it was how he carried himself became an infectious reality that could not be denied by anyone that came into his orbit, white man or otherwise.

 He harbored no reservations when he joined the Union Army during the American Civil War, the stories of what the Confederates would do to Black troops, if captured, deterred many from joining the Army, but this “threat” filled him with a sense of righteous determination.